According to statistics, suicide is the tenth leading cause of death in the US.

 3. Get the Area Cleaned

-Once the initial aftermath is over, the next step you will need to take is to get the area cleaned.
+Once the initial result is over, the next step you will need to take is to get the area cleaned.

 This is not a task that you should undertake yourself.
 Firstly, cleaning up an area where a family member died at home can add to the vast trauma that you may have undergone.